DebottamMandal123/Build.dev/README.md

 NEXT_PUBLIC_GEMINI_API_KEY=AIzaSyC03TcaPhCvz1JcJgObSeAgRk-4wwXY8Es
 ```

-**Note**: You'll need to obtain API keys from the respective services.
+**Note**: You'll need to obtain API keys from the respective services if any of the api keys do not work

 ### 4. **Launch the Development Server**